gnoose/datafeeds-shared/docs/partial_billing_scrapers.md

 partials will be matched to `generation-only` partial bills.

 For a meter where there are multiple SA's involved, `UtilityService.service_id` should be used to store the T&D SAID.
-The corresponding generation SAID should be stored in `UtilityService.gen_service_id`.
+The corresponding generation SAID should be stored in `UtilityService.gen_service_id` (if necessary).
 If you are building a T&D-only partial billing scraper, you should generally pass in the `service_id` or `utility_account_id` to the Configuration.
-If you are building a generation-only partial-billing scraper, you should use the generation service fields, and pass in the `gen_service_id` or `gen_utility_account_id` to the Configuration.
+If you are building a generation-only partial-billing scraper, you might need to pass in the `gen_service_id` or `gen_utility_account_id` to the Configuration.
+For some utilities, these service ids are the same.
+You might also have your scraper search the `UtilityServiceSnapshot` table to get historical service ids and historical generation service ids.

 After collecting results, the scraper should return bills using the appropriate attribute in the `Results` class: